 Per Sections 578.3 and 578.7 of the CoC Program interim rule, CoCs must conduct their PIT count in the last 10 calendar days of January or at such other time as required by HUD.
 CoCs may request an exception to the required timeframe for good cause.
 If HUD grants an exception to conducting the PIT count within the last 10 days of January, HUD usually requires that the count be conducted within the last 10 days of February.
-To submit an exception request, CoCs must send an email to <a href="https://html.nic.udes
+To submit an exception request, CoCs must send an email to https://html.gov that includes why an exception is being requested and when they propose to conduct the count.